code-matt/redux-react-rails-boilerplate/README.md

 see this gist (coming soon) on a hack you can do to have Rails and React router play together.

-* OAuth - Knock goes not support multiple authentication  strategies out of the box.
+* OAuth - Knock does not support multiple authentication  strategies out of the box.
 Luckily, there has been discussion and attempts at this by users of the gem.
 Have a look at https://github.com/nsarno/knock/issues/11 if you are interested in this.
 Please open a PR here if you do get it working